 The Patent Litigation Law Review: United Kingdom

-Although the number of cases concerning patent validity and infringement that get to full trial in the UK, around 20 or so in most years, and constituting some 10 to 20 per cent of the actions that are commenced, is not in itself that large, the speed with which patent actions can be taken to trial to provide decisions as to both infringement and validity, and the well-reasoned nature of such judgments, means that the English courts play a significant role in most major patent disputes in Europe.
-This, coupled with the preparedness of the English courts to adjudicate on the validity of the UK designations of European patents even though these may be under opposition at the European Patent Office (EPO), the relative ease of establishing standing to seek declarations of non-infringement, and their flexibility in crafting remedies, means that English courts are often the first in Europe to provide a decision in such disputes.
+Although the number of cases concerning patent validity and infringement that get to full trial in the UK – around 20 or so in most years, and constituting some 10 to 20 per cent of the patent actions that are commenced – is not in itself that large, the speed with which patent actions can be taken to trial to provide decisions on both infringement and validity, and the well-reasoned nature of those judgments, means that the English courts play a significant role in most major patent disputes in Europe.
+Coupled with the preparedness of the English courts to adjudicate on the validity of the UK designations of European patents even though these may be under opposition at the European Patent Office (EPO), the relative ease of establishing standing to seek declarations of non-infringement and their flexibility in crafting remedies, this means that English courts are often the first in Europe to provide a decision in such disputes.

-There are two significant first-instance courts in the UK for patent matters – the Patents Court and the Intellectual Property Enterprise Court.
-Although certain courts in Scotland and Northern Ireland also have jurisdiction over UK patents, very few patent cases are brought in these jurisdictions.
+There are two significant first instance courts in the UK for patent matters: the Patents Court and the Intellectual Property Enterprise Court.
+Although certain courts in Scotland and Northern Ireland also have jurisdiction over UK patents, very few patent cases are brought in those jurisdictions.

 Types of patent

-UK national patents (prosecuted via the UK Intellectual Property Office (UK IPO)) and European patents that designate the UK (prosecuted via the EPO) both have effect in the UK.
-The same substantive law applies to each, and once granted, both are subject to the same patent litigation procedure, except that European patents are also subject to central revocation at the EPO instituted within nine months of grant.
+UK national patents (prosecuted via the UK Intellectual Property Office (the UK IPO)) and European patents that designate the UK (prosecuted via the EPO) both have effect in the UK.
+The same substantive law applies to both and, once granted, both are subject to the same patent litigation procedure, except European patents are also subject to central revocation at the EPO instituted within nine months of grant.
 The UK has no utility model or similar protection, but there is no need for any as the grant of UK national patents can be secured relatively quickly and, unlike some European national patents, provides the benefit of pre-grant examination.